i~HD AI Policy

 The following AI driven systems are strictly prohibited under the EU AI Act and will not be used within i~HD:

-• AI systems that expand facial recognition databases through untargeted the internet or CCTV footage scraping;
+• AI systems that expand facial recognition databases through untargeted internet or CCTV footage scraping

 Below is some guidance: